 d.
-The RDA shall submit a payment request as needed, stating the source and amount of funding due to Grant Recipients allocated by program.
+The BBR shall submit a payment request as needed, stating the source and amount of funding due to Grant Recipients allocated by program.
 No funds shall be disbursed unless and until satisfactory evidence has been presented to the City-Parish that all requirements of the Program have been met and that all costs have been incurred pursuant to this Agreement.

 e.
-Each month, the RDA shall submit one payment request, stating the source and amount of funding due to it under this Agreement, allocated by program for administrative and program delivery costs.
-No funds shall be disbursed to the RDA unless and until satisfactory evidence has been presented to the City-Parish that all requirements of the Program have been met and that all costs have been incurred pursuant to this Agreement and the approved budget.
+Each month, the BBR shall submit one payment request, stating the source and amount of funding due to it under this Agreement, allocated by program for administrative and program delivery costs.
+No funds shall be disbursed to the BBR unless and until satisfactory evidence has been presented to the City-Parish that all requirements of the Program have been met and that all costs have been incurred pursuant to this Agreement and the approved budget.

-RDA’s Administrative and Program Delivery expenses shall be supported by employee time sheets reflecting time spent on each program, payroll journals and vendor invoices.
+BBR’s Administrative and Program Delivery expenses shall be supported by employee time sheets reflecting time spent on each program, payroll journals and vendor invoices.

 f.
 All requests for reimbursement are required to be submitted via electronic delivery to the City-Parish.

 g.
 All requests for reimbursement which are received by the City-Parish will be reviewed and processed within a one-month time period.
-If there is missing documentation, the RDA will be notified with regard to what information is needed.
-The RDA will keep and maintain all backup documentation related to each Grant Recipient regardless of whether the City-Parish requests such documentation for each payment request.
+If there is missing documentation, the BBR will be notified with regard to what information is needed.
+The BBR will keep and maintain all backup documentation related to each Grant Recipient regardless of whether the City-Parish requests such documentation for each payment request.
 The City-Parish will periodically monitor such files.

-Close-out Reports: RDA’s obligation under this Agreement shall not end until all close-out requirements for the Programs, as set forth in 24 CFR 570.509 are completed.
-The terms of this Agreement shall remain in effect during any period that RDA has control over Program funds.
-The RDA will submit all reports as requested by the City-Parish in the format prescribed in order to close-out this grant.
+Close-out Reports: BBR’s obligation under this Agreement shall not end until all close-out requirements for the Programs, as set forth in 24 CFR 570.509 are completed.
+The terms of this Agreement shall remain in effect during any period that BBR has control over Program funds.
+The BBR will submit all reports as requested by the City-Parish in the format prescribed in order to close-out this grant.

-Documentation and Recordkeeping: The RDA shall maintain all records required by the Federal regulations specified in 24 CFR 570.506) that are pertinent to the activities to be funded under this Agreement.
-The RDA will maintain records digitally in accordance with its record keeping policies approved by OCD.
+Documentation and Recordkeeping: The BBR shall maintain all records required by the Federal regulations specified in 24 CFR 570.506) that are pertinent to the activities to be funded under this Agreement.
+The BBR will maintain records digitally in accordance with its record keeping policies approved by OCD.

-Records: The RDA shall maintain records and documentation based on the activities carried out which include but not be limited to:
+Records: The BBR shall maintain records and documentation based on the activities carried out which include but not be limited to:

 a.
 Records providing a full description of each activity undertaken;